kmrn/scad-test-project/README.md

 # scad-test-project

-I worked on developing this single page site for about 3 or 4 days after work.
+I worked on this single page website in the 2 or 3 free nights I had this week.
 It's based on a mockup I was given and I definitely got a little caught up in the details of trying to make an accurate recreation.

 ## Front End